Back to Song Library

 About Carrying You

-This Carrying You page is built for players who want the main vocal-style melody from Castle in the Sky in a readable letter-note format that feels calmer and more musical than a raw tab image.
-Carrying You is also commonly searched as Castle in the Sky Theme, Castle in the Sky, Laputa Theme, and Laputa: Castle in the Sky.
-It is aimed at players searching for Carrying You ocarina tabs or Castle in the Sky recorder notes, while still keeping a intermediate reading flow for this popular song melody melody.
+This Carrying You page is built for players who want the best-known Castle in the Sky ending melody in a readable letter-note format that feels calmer and more musical than a raw tab image or a fan screenshot.
+Carrying You is also commonly searched as Castle in the Sky Theme, Castle in the Sky, Kimi wo Nosete, Laputa Theme, Laputa: Castle in the Sky, and 伴随着你.
+It is aimed at players searching for Carrying You ocarina tabs or Castle in the Sky theme tin whistle notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this film, tv & game theme.
+The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

-Carrying You is the best-known theme song from Castle in the Sky, with music by Joe Hisaishi, so it reaches both Studio Ghibli listeners and melody-instrument players who want a lyrical film theme that still works well as a stand-alone tune.
+Carrying You, also known by its Japanese title Kimi wo Nosete, is the ending theme song used in Castle in the Sky.
+That gives it strong crossover demand from Studio Ghibli listeners and melody-instrument players who want a lyrical film theme that still works well as a stand-alone tune.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.

 The page is laid out in 4/4 with a reference tempo around 100 BPM and a key center of C. This arrangement stays approachable, but it still gives useful practice in phrasing, breath control, and cleaner note changes.
 The line is ideal for breath pacing, connected phrasing, and warm tone control because it moves like a sung melody rather than a fast technical showpiece.
 It is a strong choice for adult beginners and returning players who want a recognizable film theme with emotional shape and manageable finger movement.
 The melody-first layout keeps attention on finger changes, timing, and tone.